NuevoFoundation/workshops/content/english/python-tensorflow/activity-7.md

 ## Plotting an Image's Category
 </br>
-You may remember when we were plotting the models that the x-axis of the graphs were labeled with numbers 1 through 9.
-These correspond to the categories of items that we defined earlier in the workship, i.e. t-shirt/top, trouser, pullover, dress, coat, sandal, shirt, sneaker, bag, and ankle boot.
+You may remember that, when we were plotting the models, the x-axis of the graphs was labeled with the numbers 1 through 9.
+These correspond to the categories of items that we defined earlier in the workshop, i.e. t-shirt/top, trouser, pullover, dress, coat, sandal, shirt, sneaker, bag, and ankle boot.
 </br>

 ![Plotting Model Figure 2](../media/Plotting_fig2.png)